paotsaq/42discord_bot/README.md

 - Run `sudo apt update`
 - Run `sudo apt upgrade` (quick sidenote: it's highly recommended to run `sudo apt upgrade` frequently on your system to update all of your packages)

 Now, we can finally install Python 3.9.
 You want to install python3.9 and python3.9-venv.
 Feel free to install more modules if you want (i.e. python3.9-doc, python3.9-dev, python3.9-distutils, python3.9-lib2to3, python3.9-gdbm, python3.9-tk).
 You can install Python like any other package.
-Just run `sudo apt install python3.9 python3.9-venv <other packages>`
+Just run `sudo apt install python3.9 python3.9-venv <other packages>`.

 To make sure Python v3.9.0 was installed correctly you can run `python3.9 --version` and "Python 3.9.0" should appear on the screen.